Hakon Andersen

 Jens Hakon Johannes Andersen (26 October 1875 – 21 April 1959) was a Danish organist and composer.
 He served as organist for a number of churches around Copenhagen throughout his career.

+He wrote the music for the Danish children's song Se den kattekilling.

+Together with Jens Laursøn Emborg he composed some songs for a 3-part mixed choir in the Danish folk school music style.